kartiksoni9211/apnacollage-demo/README.md

 # apnacollage-demo
-this is my first git repository author - kartik soni
+This is my first git repository
+Author - Kartik soni